 PWCC Marketplace relies heavily on the expertise of the professional grading companies PSA, SGC, and Beckett.
 PWCC sought counsel from all three companies independently surrounding eye appeal and its long-standing effect on market value.
 Their support of the PWCC Certified Eye Appeal Program was prerequisite to our willingness to create the Eye Appeal Scale.

-A rating of Exceptional (PWCC-E) denotes cards in the 'Top 15%' of the quality spectrum.
+Exceptional (PWCC-E) denotes cards in the 'Top 15%' of the quality spectrum.
 First launched in 2018 under the title of Premium Quality, the updated Exceptional designation is a facelift to the older designation.
 The Exceptional rating is designed to highlight cards which have visual presentation at the extreme edge of quality typically seen for a given card in a given grade.
 Cards of this quality are highly desired and infrequently seen on the open market.
 Since the designation started, cards with the Exceptional designation (PWCC-E) have statistically sold for 160% of average market.

-A rating of Superior (PWCC-S) denotes cards in the 'Top 5%' of the quality spectrum.
+Superior (PWCC-S) denotes cards in the 'Top 5%' of the quality spectrum.
 In 2015, PWCC started to highlight vintage cards with superior visual presentation by awarding them our High End designation.
 Now labeled Superior, PWCC-S cards are the finest examples in the market for the assigned grade; generally conveying quality beyond the assigned technical grade, possessing attributes usually reserved for higher technical grades.
 Superior (PWCC-S) cards on average have sold for nearly 200% of average market.

 Modern Cards & Eye Appeal